-DECEMBER 33 2003 AND 20 904
+DECEMBER 31, 2003 AND 2004

-Natural Gas Distribution Pipelines and Gathering Other Operations \$ 1,085 601 55
+Natural Gas Distribution Pipelines and Gathering Other Operations \$1,085 601 55

-Total \$ 1,741 ======
+Total \$1,741 =====

+The Company reviews the carrying value of goodwill annually and at such times when events or changes in circumstances indicate that it may not be recoverable.
 The Company completed its annual evaluation of goodwill for impairment as of January 1, 2004 and no impairment was indicated.

-The Company periodically evaluates long-lived assets, including property, plant and equipment, goodwill and specifically identifiable intangibles, when events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
+The Company periodically evaluates long-lived assets, including property, plant and equipment, and specifically identifiable intangibles, when events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
 The determination of whether an impairment has occurred is based on an estimate of undiscounted cash flows attributable to the assets, as compared to the carrying value of the assets.
 A resulting impairment loss is highly dependent on these underlying assumptions.

-(e) REGULATORY ASSETS AND LIABILITIES
+(E) REGULATORY ASSETS AND LIABILITIES